polterguy/magic/README.md

 `dotnet new magic --name foo`

 After the scaffolding process completes, you will find a copy of the code base in the `./foo/` folder.
-The `--name` switch will take care of full namespace replacement, and the optional switches will have their default values supplied.
-As an example of how to override them, here is the same command but with some of the optional switches provided:
+The `--name` switch will take care of full namespace replacement.

-`dotnet new magic --name PodCast -acn "Jamie Taylor" -ace "jamie@gaprogman.com" -acu "https://dotnetcore.show"`

 ## Technology

 Magic supports MySQL, MSSQL and SQLIte out of the box, but adding support for your own relational database type, can be done with three lines of code.
 This is possible due to the usage of Fluent nHibernate.
-Magic relies upon the following projects.
+Magic is built upon the following open source projects.

 * [Fluent nHibernate](https://github.com/FluentNHibernate/fluent-nhibernate)
 * [Ninject](http://www.ninject.org/)